tess1o/geopulse/README.md

 - Self-hosted - your data stays on your server
 - No third-party tracking or external data sharing
-- Secure JWT authentication with HTTPS required
+- Secure HTTP-only cookies with JWT tokens for API access
 - Granular sharing controls
 - Full data export capabilities